 Complex models are often appropriate for different purposes and interpretations:

-We are getting farther afield now, but the shifts I am postulating in the criteria of scientific modeling are related to 20th Century developments in logic and epistemology.
+We are getting farther afield now, but the shifts I am postulating in the criteria of scientific modeling are related to 20th century developments in logic and epistemology.

 These trends are not universal or complete, but the center of opinion is shifting along these axes.
-As evidence, consider the reaction to Thomas Kuhn’s The Structure of Scientific Revolutions, which was reviled when it was published and now considered almost uncontroversial.
+As evidence, consider the reaction to Thomas Kuhn’s The Structure of Scientific Revolutions, which was reviled when it was published and is now considered almost uncontroversial.

 These trends are both cause and effect of complexity science.
 For example, highly abstracted models are more acceptable now because of the diminished expectation that there should be a unique, correct model for every system.
 Conversely, developments in complex systems challenge determinism and the related concept of physical law.